top of page

 • Signed and notarized

-• Accompanied by a notarial certificate (usually an acknowledgment)
+• Accompanied by a proper notarial acknowledgment

 4. Adds Professionalism and Legal Credibility